plotly/academy/_react/3-with-plotly.md

 }
 ```

 Now we have exactly what we want, we just need to save it to our component state!
-Lets call the two properties of our state `dates` and `temperatures`:
+Let's call the two properties of our state `dates` and `temperatures`:

 ```JS
 // App.js